5 Examples of Excellent SaaS Customer Referral Programs (+What Referral SaaS To Use)

 Paypal started off by paying $20 into each user’s account each time they referred a contact.
 As they gained more users through referrals, they dropped the incentive to $10, and eventually down to $5 as it became evident that their service was not only convenient, but publicly accepted as a trustworthy means of financial transactions.

 Once Paypal reached a critical mass of market importance, they were able to phase out their referral incentives entirely, without having invested much at all on advertising.
-By investing in a customer referral program during the early years, Paypal was able to increase their profitability sooner to offset the initial $60 million that they spent the first few years to incentivize referred leads.
+By investing in a customer referral program during the early years, Paypal was able to increase their profitability sooner to offset the initial $60 million that they spent the first few years to incentivize new leads.

 While it may seem like a hefty investment, and it certainly was, it paid off in Paypal’s number of users after a few years.
 According to a Nielsen poll, 92% of consumers trust referrals from people they personally know.
 Paypal used this to their advantage to gain a customer base, and quickly, to the point where their name was already selling itself through word-of-mouth without advertising.

-To say that Airbnb’s growth through their customer referral program is a success story is like saying Babe Ruth knew a thing or two about how to swing a bat; 47,000 people used Airbnb in 2010, and 17,000,000 used Airbnb in 2015.
+To say that Airbnb’s growth through their SaaS customer referral program is a success story is like saying Babe Ruth knew a thing or two about how to swing a bat; 47,000 people used Airbnb in 2010, and 17,000,000 used Airbnb in 2015.
 Yes, you read that correctly; 17,000,000 after five years!
 How is that type of growth even possible?
-Well, take a wild guess...their robust customer referral program.
+Well, take a wild guess…their robust customer referral program.

 These numbers mean that Airbnb has grown by 353 times the customers over the course of five years.
 Their referral program is also akin to that of Paypal’s model; customer referrals are monetarily incentivized, though not direct cash.
-When an Airbnb customer refers a friend, not only do they get a travel credit toward future Airbnb stays, but the referred customer receives a discount on their first trip.
+When an Airbnb customer refers a friend, not only do they get a travel credit toward future Airbnb stays, but the new customer receives a discount on their first trip.

 Similar to Dropbox, the simplicity and ease of the Airbnb referral program is made abundantly clear, and dangles the carrot in front of the customer from the get go.
 Also, Airbnb has incorporated social media buttons for first-time customers to share their referral code with friends and followers on all major social media outlets.
 Can you say “clever”?

-When you type “Uber” into a Google search, four of the predictions listed contain the word “referral” after “Uber.”
+When you type “Uber” into a Google search, four of the predictions contain the word “referral” after “Uber.”
 Uber has built their reputation upon their rewarding customer referral program, in which a referring customer earns credit towards free rides.

 Much in the same way as Airbnb, Uber faced the initial challenge of seeming foreign and possibly untrustworthy, as not everyone would initially feel comfortable getting in a car with a complete stranger without a professional taxi license; Uber lacked the familiarity of the yellow cab.
 Further challenging, there were even protests in cities such as London and Paris against the company, by taxi drivers that felt the company was threatening their vocations.